Somehow, Making 'Predator' Was More Intense Than The Actual Movie

 "The costume took about 20 minutes to put on.
 It was thick rubber and I couldn't see anything, there was just a small piece to breathe through.
 I needed cables to move my jaw and head, and it was hard to keep my balance.
 They wanted me to make a big jump, and I told them, ‘It’s impossible [from that height].
 I know my limitations, and I’ll break my legs.’”

-As the legend goes, a stuntman was brought in to wear the Predator suit and do the jump the Belgian refused to perform.
-Lo and behold, Van Damme was correct - the jump was dangerous; the stuntman broke his leg.
-Still, Van Damme was replaced with Kevin Peter Hall, who stood at 7'2" (a foot taller than Van Damme), and was a very good actor, not just a muscle-bound fighter in a suit.
-Hall was fresh off playing Harry in Harry and the Hendersons when cast in Predator.
+As the legend goes, a stuntman was brought in to wear the Predator suit and do the jump the Belgian refused or was unable to perform.
+Lo and behold, Van Damme was correct - the jump was dangerous, and the stuntman broke his leg.
+Still, Van Damme was replaced by Kevin Peter Hall, who stood at 7'2" (a foot taller than Van Damme), and was a very good actor.
+Hall was fresh off playing Harry in Harry and the Hendersons when he took over the title role in Predator.
+Hall also makes a very brief appearance out of costume as the helicopter pilot at the end of the movie.

 The Screenwriters Got The Idea For 'Predator' From A Joke About 'Rocky'